'Unspeakable horror': the attacks on Hiroshima and Nagasaki

 - The bombs -

-The first atomic bomb was dropped on Hiroshima in western Japan on August 6, 1945 by the US bomber Enola Gay.
+The first atomic bomb was dropped on the western city of Hiroshima on August 6, 1945 by the US bomber Enola Gay.

 The US bomber Enola Gay dropped the atomic bomb over Hiroshima on August 6, 1945 at 8:15am local time